 - 4.12.
-The supply contribution from permitted sand and gravel sites in Milton Keynes is limited.
-The land at Calverton (Passenham) site is active but has limited reserves remaining.
-Extraction commenced at the land east of Haversham Road site (New Bradwell) in 2015.
-It has a relatively small total reserve of 0.28 Mt.
-These two sites are set to expire between 2017 and 2020.
-The land south of Caldecote Farm (Newport Pagnell) site is of a medium scale, with a reserve of 0.45 Mt.
-The permission is due to expire in the medium term (2023). - 4.13.
+The supply contribution from permitted sand and gravel sites in Milton Keynes is very limited.
+The land at Calverton (Passenham) site was fully worked in 2017.
+Reserves remaining at the land east of Haversham Road (New Bradwell), and land south of Caldecote Farm (Newport Pagnell) sites are limited with permissions due to expire in 2020 and 2023 respectively but are expected, at current rates of progress, to complete well before these dates. - 4.13.
 Four sand and gravel sites are allocated in the MLP.
-If all sites are developed (subject to planning permission in accordance with relevant local plan policies) they will potentially add a total of 2.08 Mt to the existing supply.
+If all sites are developed (subject to planning permission in accordance with relevant local plan policies) they will potentially add a total of 1.98 Mt to the existing supply.
+In 2017 a planning application was submitted for the extraction of sand and gravel at allocation site A1 Calverton/Passenham Extension.
+If approved, the site will contribute 0.15 Mt to the supply of sand and gravel in the county.